parallel-forecast/AI-dict/index.md

 permalink: /
 ---

-# Scalable, collaborative resolution standards -- ey?
+# Scalable, collaborative resolution standards
 {: .fs-9 }

 The **Technical AI Forecasting Resolution Dictionary** is a set of standards and conventions for precisely interpreting AI and auxiliary terms.